Vyral/amy-wengerd/_posts/2019-10-18-how-to-tell-if-your-home-is-overpriced.md

 {% include youtube.html %}

-<center>There are three ways you can tell if your home is overpriced.
-There are three ways you can tell if your home is overpriced.</center>
+<center>There are three ways you can tell if your home is overpriced.&nbsp;</center>

 &nbsp;